Swami Medhananda

-Swami Medhananda (also known as Ayon Maharaj and formerly known as Ayon Roy) is an Indian-American author, philosopher and a monk of the Ramakrishna Order.
-He has written books on Vedanta Philosophy, including several published by Oxford University Press and Cambridge University Press.
-He is fluent in English, German, and Bengali and has reading proficiency in Sanskrit, Pāli, and French.
+Swami Medhananda (also known as Ayon Maharaj and formerly known as Ayon Roy) is an Indian-American author, philosopher, and monk of the Ramakrishna Order.
+He has written books on Vedanta Philosophy, several of which were published by Oxford University Press and Cambridge University Press.
+He is fluent in English, German, and Bengali, and he has reading proficiency in Sanskrit, Pāli, and French.

-He frequently gives lectures at the Hollywood, and Santa Barbara Vedanta Temples, as well as the Trabuco Ramakrishna Monastery and the San Diego Vedanta Center.
+He frequently gives lectures at the Hollywood and Santa Barbara Vedanta Temples, the Trabuco Ramakrishna Monastery, and the San Diego Vedanta Center.
 He has also given guest lectures at Harvard, UCLA, Mahamakut Buddhist University, Loyola Marymount University, University of Heidelberg, Boston College, University of Vienna, Ohio State University, Oxford University, University of Münster, St. Xavier’s College, Kolkata, and Princeton University.

 Early life and education

 Medhananda was born and raised in the greater Boston area.
-From 2000 to 2001 he was a visiting student at the University of Oxford, Magdalen College.
-In 2002, he earned his Bachelor of Arts summa cum laude with Highest Honors in English, with a minor in philosophy at the University of California, Berkeley and in 2009, was awarded his PhD in English.
+From 2000 to 2001, he was a visiting student at Magdalen College, University of Oxford.
+In 2002, he received a Bachelor of Arts in English from the University of California, Berkeley, graduating summa cum laude with highest honors.
+He received a PhD in English in 2009.
 He was also a Fulbright Scholar at Humboldt University of Berlin from 2006–2007, where he conducted doctoral research on German aesthetics.
 His revised doctoral dissertation was published as his first book, entitled The Dialectics of Aesthetic Agency: Revaluating German Aesthetics from Kant to Adorno.

 Career

-Medhananda was the Associate Professor and Head of the Program in Philosophy from 2010 to 2021, at the Ramakrishna Mission Vivekananda Educational and Research Institute, in Belur Math, West Bengal.
+Medhananda was the Associate Professor and Head of the Philosophy program from 2010 to 2021 at the Ramakrishna Mission Vivekananda Educational and Research Institute in Belur Math, West Bengal.
 He is currently serving as Senior Research Fellow in Philosophy at the Vedanta Society of Southern California in Hollywood.
-He is also the Hindu Chaplain at University of California Los Angeles and the University of Southern California.
+He is the Hindu Chaplain at University of California Los Angeles and University of Southern California.
 He is researching and writing on the global philosophy of religion, epistemology of mystical experience, Indian scriptural hermeneutics, cosmopsychism, and Vedantic philosophical traditions, with special focus on the philosophies of Sri Ramakrishna, Swami Vivekananda, and Sri Aurobindo.